mange84a/mange84a/README.md

 ### Hi there 👋
 Magnus Andersson, a freelancing web developer!

+Developing websites as a profession and playing around in varius open source projects!

+In my stack:
+- PHP
+- JS
+- CSS
+- HTML
+- Laravel
+- Woocommerce
+- Linux
+- C
+- Lua

 <!--
 **mange84a/mange84a** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.